bladecoder/bladecoder-adventure-engine/README.md

     $ ./gradlew build

-Run the Adventure Composer:
+Run the Adventure Editor:

     $ ./gradlew run

-Create a distribution package for the Adventure Composer:
+Create a distribution package for the Adventure Editor:

     $ ./gradlew distZip

-A zip package ready for distribution is created in the folder 'bladecoder-adventure-engine/adventure-composer/build/distributions'
+A zip package ready for distribution is created in the folder 'bladecoder-adventure-engine/adventure-editor/build/distributions'

 ### License
 The **Bladecoder Adventure Engine** is licensed under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0.html), meaning you